elioverbey/elioverbey/_posts/2013-01-10-improve-buffer-inbound-audit.md

  <p>Buffer’s people have spent hours creating a quality product and interacting with their customers.
 If you’ve ever replied to a comment on one of their posts or reached out to them personally, you know that Buffer is built on transparency and intentionality.</p>

 <p>And if you’ve ever been as busy as Buffer – shipping great apps, creating quality content, and engaging with customers 24/7 – you know that monitoring your <em>own</em> website for optimization and conversion can get put on the bottom of the list.
 In Buffer’s case – their content marketer, Courtney, has done a great job of preventing that, but this audit will provide a third party look into Buffer’s inbound strategy.</p>

+ {% highlight html %}
+Hi friend!
+Please note the date on this post.
+I wrote this post years ago, so while some of it might be helpful, most of it is out of date.
+I've contemplated deleting the post, but I like to keep it around.

+If you are curious, I not only got a shirt, I got 3.
+And a great job -- just not at Wistia, but at Help Scout.
+4+ years later, I'm still happily there.
+{% endhighlight %}

 <p>In this post, I’ve put together a detailed, technical Inbound Marketing Audit for Buffer.
 This audit is widespread and comprehensive, covering a wide range of Inbound Marketing Tactics (e.g., optimization, calls-to-action, landing pages, forms, contacts, emails, etc…).
 Please feel free to use this as a template or example when conducting inbound / seo audits of  your own.
 But before the inbound marketing audit, let’s cover the basics…</p>